-&lt;sup>1 An individual becomes a candidate for purposes of the Act if he or she receives contributions aggregating in excess of \$5,000, or makes expenditures in excess of \$5,000.
+An individual becomes a candidate for purposes of the Act if he or she receives contributions aggregating in excess of \$5,000, or makes expenditures in excess of \$5,000.
 2 U.S.C. §431(2).
 Federal candidates must designate a principal campaign committee within 15 days after qualifying as a candidate, and the committee also becomes subject to various registration, recordkeeping, and reporting requirements.
 2 U.S.C. §§432(e)(1), 433, and 434(a); 11 CFR 101.1, 102.1, and 104.1.

-national political party organization does not prevent its recognition as a State committee of a political party.
-See Advisory Opinion 1976-95.
-Therefore, the Commission concludes that the Party meets the first element.

-As indicated above, the second element for qualifying as a State committee of a political party, and an essential element for qualifying as a political party, is that the party organization actually obtains ballot access for its Federal candidates, as defined in the Act.
-The Federal candidate identified in your request, Hillary Rodham Clinton, is documented to qualify for ballot access in the upcoming 2000 U.S. Senate election with a Working Families Party line.
-This candidate also registered her principal campaign committee and filed disclosure reports with the Commission.
-Further, the reports filed by Mrs. Clinton's committee indicate that her campaign has received or expended in excess of \$5,000.
-Accordingly, the candidate meets the requirements of 2 U.S.C.
-431(2).
-In most circumstances State committee status was granted to organizations which had candidates attaining ballot status in a prior election.
-The 2000 election has not yet occurred.
-However, the Committee explains that the New York State administrative decisions regarding Mrs. Clinton's ballot access on the Working Families Party line have already been made, and she is assured ballot access on that party line.
-Therefore, the Commission concludes that in these circumstances the Party does not have to wait until after the 2000 election to use her candidacy as part of its claim to State committee status.
-Mrs. Clinton's candidacy is relevant now to the Party's claim to State committee status, and the Party therefore meets the second element.
+- committee of a political party.
+See Advisory Opinion 1976-95.2 Therefore, the - 2 Commission concludes that the Party meets the first element. - As indicated above, the second element for qualifying as a State committee of a - 4 political party, and an essential element for qualifying as a political party, is that the party - organization actually obtains ballot access for its Federal candidates, as defined in the - 6 Act.
+The Federal candidate identified in your request, Hillary Rodham Clinton, is - 7 documented to qualify for ballot access in the upcoming 2000 U.S. Senate election with a - 8 Working Families Party line.
+This candidate also registered her principal campaign - 9 committee and filed disclosure reports with the Commission.
+Further, the reports filed by - 10 Mrs. Clinton's committee indicate that her campaign has received or expended in excess - of \$5,000.
+Accordingly, the candidate meets the requirements of 2 U.S.C. §431(2).
+In - 12 most circumstances State committee status was granted to organizations which had - 13 candidates attaining ballot status in a prior election.
+The 2000 election has not yet - 14 occurred.
+However, the Committee explains that the New York State administrative - decisions regarding Mrs. Clinton's ballot access on the Working Families Party line have